 Evaluate Proposals Carefully

 - Take your time reviewing and evaluating the proposal.
 If you have a “trusted” construction resource available, have them review the proposal on your behalf.
 Never, ever rush to sign anything.
-If a contractor is pressuring you to sign right now, they are not the “right” resource for your project.
+If a contractor is pressuring you to sign now, they are not the “right” resource for you, or your project.

 - Most reputable companies will offer a warranty and/or express guarantee against defects in their workmanship.
 If a contractor is unwilling to stand behind their work, then neither should you.
 Don’t walk.
 Run in the opposite direction.

 - Ask potential contractors to please provide several recommendations.
 A quick online Google search and visit to the company’s web page should provide an additional level of clarity and project detail, along with numerous online reviews and any revealing comments.

 Remember, there are exceptions to every rule.
 But, no matter how diligently you plan, research, and execute your “dream” project, there will always be challenges.
 Following the guidelines above will help any project proceed more efficiently, lessening the impact of unwanted mistakes, or complications.
 Not to mention, reducing overall risk, while limiting exposure to potential delays and unforeseen cost overruns related to contractor and your project.

 Summertime in the Pacific Northwest is the most beautiful time of the year.
 Finding a reliable, trustworthy home improvement contractor helps ensure your next project is completed on time and in budget!